georgialoper/vanilla-extract-codemash-2023/pages/vanilla-extract/6_sprinklesFn.md

 <!--
 This is the CSS output, again it's a css.ts file so this will be static CSS created at build time.
-You can see we have a class for every vars token for every property we defined in our properties object, so we effectively have Atomic CSS classes
+You can see we have a class for every vars token for every property we defined in that properties key, so we effectively have Atomic CSS classes

 We have our color atomic classes